Proof from the field. What convinced them, what almost lost them, what they wish they knew.

 What he said: "I've been running this place for 14 years.
 It's my life's work.
 When I sell it, I want top dollar.
 My accountant says my billing data looks like a mess to any buyer doing due diligence."

 What he meant: This was deeply personal.
 The facility was his legacy and his retirement plan.
-The motivation wasn't better billing — it was maximizing the valuation of everything he'd built.
+The motivation wasn't better billing.
+It was maximizing the valuation of everything he'd built.

 What moved it forward: Positioned around "valuation readiness."
 Showed him what PE firms and strategic buyers look for in BH facility financials: clean A/R aging, low denial rates, documented payer contracts, predictable revenue.
 He said, "Nobody's ever explained it to me like that."
 His accountant confirmed the approach.
 Closed in 82 days.